-When applying painkiller pricing, companies help people to overcome everyday struggles.
-The transportation case in the introduction is a typical example of this type of sympathetic pricing.
-Other examples are discounts on hotel rooms, in normally sunny destinations, on rainy days (Noosa), discounts for air conditioners in hot apartments in Argentina (BGH) and discounts for umbrellas on rainy days.
+When applying painkiller pricing, companies offer a helping hand to customers to overcome everyday struggles.
+The case from the transportation industry is a typical example of this type of sympathetic pricing.
+On rainy days, another company, Nossa, offers discounts on hotel rooms that are in normally sunny destinations.
+Then there are discounts for air conditioners in hot apartments in Argentina (BGH), and discounts for umbrellas on rainy days.

-With compassionate pricing companies offer support when life treats you rough.
-By offering discounts or free services, companies can help.
-Typical examples include discounted groceries for people living below the poverty line (Community Shop), a workplace and access to databases for free for fired journalists (Pressfolios) or discounted trees at the garden center after a heavy storm (Lowe’s).
+With compassionate pricing, companies offer support when life treats you rough.
+By offering discounts or free services, companies can help out.
+For example, community shop offers discounted groceries for people living below the poverty line.
+Pressfolios provides a workplace and free access to databases for fired journalists.
+Lowe’s offers discounted trees at the garden center after a heavy storm.

-Finally, purposeful pricing means that companies help groups with similar beliefs, values or lifestyle by offering discounts, freebees or rebates.
-The campaign of Corendon to support the gay right movement in Russia during the Olympic Games in Sotsji (2014) is a good example of purposeful pricing.
+Finally, purposeful pricing means that companies help groups with similar beliefs, values, or lifestyle by offering discounts, freebees, or rebates.
+Corendon’s campaign to support the gay right movement in Russia during the Olympic Games in Sotsji (2014) is a good example of purposeful pricing.
 The airline offered passengers supporting gay right cheaper tickets to Russia.
-Other example are the French Public Transport Company that offers free or discounted public transport on smog-risky days to combat pollution and restaurants that offer discounts for smiling or saying ‘please’ when placing an order.
+Another example is the French Public Transport Company that offers free or discounted public transport on smog-risky days to combat pollution.
+Then there are also restaurants that offer discounts for smiling or saying ‘please’ when placing an order.

 Why should you consider applying sympathetic pricing?

-Although applying sympathetic pricing will not have an immediate positive impact on your bottom-line, it can have in the longer run.
+Applying sympathetic pricing might not have an immediate positive impact on your bottom line.
+But it can have a positive impact in the long run.
 Recent research by PR Agency Cohn & Wolfe shows that only a small minority of consumers trust businesses.
-Sympathetic pricing can, especially in a B2C environment, help to improve the image of and trust in businesses.
+Sympathetic pricing can, especially in a B2C environment, help to improve trust in businesses and give them a more “human” image.
 By offering discounts at the right moment, a business can prove it cares about its customers.
 This will result in an uplift of the business’ image, (re)gained consumer trust and new valuable brand supporters.
-In the longer run this, and possible positive media coverage, will have a positive impact on your bottom-line as well.
+In the longer run this, and possible positive media coverage, will have a positive impact on your bottom line as well.

-So, how will you use sympathetic pricing in 2018?
+So, how will you use sympathetic pricing?
 Will you offer free transportation or discounted coffees/snacks during traffic jams?
 Will you give discounts on healthy products to people on a diet struggling to meet their goals?
 Or will you give discounts to companies that show they are trying to reduce carbon dioxide emissions?